Hassan-gholipoor/Polls_app_from_django_documentation/README.md

 4 - pip install -r requirements.txt

+5 - ./manage.py migrate

-5 - python3 manage.py runserver
+6 - python3 manage.py runserver

 to access admin panel and make Question or answer do like this: